Running in Iten, the Home of Champions — A Quick Guide

 Iten is in inland Kenya, near Eldoret, in the Rift Valley region.

 The best way in is to fly from Nairobi.
 Flights are around $50-75 one way, and have a baggage allowance.
-From there, you can either get a matatu is you’re light on luggage (two legs, 200 Ksh or US$2 each), or a private car ($20-30).
+From there, you can either get a matatu is you’re light on luggage (two legs, 200 shillings or around US$2 each), or a private car ($20-30).
 That’ll take you the ~90 minute drive to Iten.

 Iten, there are many places to stay.
-You can actually find a lot on AirBnB.
+You can actually find a lot on Airbnb.
 They range from

 - $6 a night per person for a shared room in a lodge with other athletes